What is the European Accessibility Act? How Does it Affect Businesses?

 What Products, Industries, and Services are Affected by the EAA?

 To make sure there is full and equal participation of people who need extra help in accessing products and services, the EAA establishes accessibility rules.
 For example, ATMs must offer audio-assistive technology for visually impaired people.
-Other products that need to be made accessible for differently-abled people are:
+Other products that need to be made accessible for people with disabilities include:

 1. Restaurants and Shops